0:00

 Wild plants silently bear witness to the march of time, bonding together places and people of the past, present, and future.
 Foraging makes Israel come alive: our heritage isn't just a bunch of ancient ruins.

-Private Foraging Walk - 2 hours
+Standard Foraging Walk - 2 hours

 Important Notes: